Ashley and the HS2

 What is not immediately apparent is the effect the HS2 will have on every resident in Ashley, especially during its construction.

-Some of the disruptions affecting the whole of Ashley village are:
+Some of the disruptions that Ashley village will endure are:

 - Road closures, realignments and diversions

 - Main line rail closures

 - Constant movement of heavy construction traffic throughout the village

 - The construction of a massive Infrastructure Maintenance Base-Rail (IMBR) which is a permanent facility for maintaining the HS2 track and the track base

 - The creation of temporary railheads (similar to railway sidings) which will exist during the construction of the HS2 line